Polatucha16/SquareDivision/README.md

 # Retrangulation from given random family

-3 stages family of rectangle:\
+3 stages of family of rectangles:\
 <img src="SquareDivision\output_example.png" alt="example"/>
-Widths and heights of initial random rectangles were drawn from the function called tepui:\
+Widths and heights of initial rectangles were drawn from the function called tepui:\
 <img src="SquareDivision\tepui_distribution.png" alt="tepui_distribution"/>